aishwaryadhage/DS_Assignment2/README.md

 Detailed explanation of the protocol and design decisions are mentioned in the REPORT.

 Output shows a list of sequence of the messages received simultaneously by two processes.

+You can chose msg or msg1 for testing tom or p2p.